Loading...

 In April 2022, the government’s Building Safety Bill received Royal Assent and completed all the parliamentary stages in both Houses to become an Act of Parliament – The Building Safety Act.

-It will give residents more power to hold builders and developers to account and toughen sanctions against those who compromise safety.
-A new Building Safety Regulator will be at the heart of the reforms, overseeing the “safety and performance of all buildings” and implementing the new, more stringent regulatory regime for higher-risk buildings.
+It gives residents more power to hold builders and developers to account and toughen sanctions against those who compromise safety.
+The new Building Safety Regulator is at the heart of the reforms, overseeing the “safety and performance of all buildings” and implementing the new, more stringent regulatory regime for higher-risk buildings.
 The regulator will also assist and encourage competence among the built environment industry, and registered building inspectors.